kallaway/100-days-of-code/log.md

 **Link to code:** [Coding Test](js/CodeTest)

+**Link to Medium article:** [How to create a web app for coding tests](https://medium.com/@ehioroboevans/how-to-create-a-web-app-for-coding-tests-750ef97bf1e3?sk=8f25961531bafc8dc62a505b304cc41a)

 ### Day 22: November 13, 2019

 **Today's Progress**: Today, I continued working on the web application to conduct coding tests.
 I worked on the front end design today, made it look more presentable.
 I used plain CSS and JavaScript.